teensyp.server

 (fn handler

-([write] initial-state) ;; on socket accept
+([socket] initial-state) ;; on socket accept

 ([state exception])) ;; on socket close